The Bankrate promise

 The frequency of use

 How often a person uses marijuana can also play a role in how life insurance companies determine rate impacts.
 Companies may decide less frequent use may be a lower health risk.
 Inversely, more regular consumption of marijuana may be a higher health risk.
-Because the determination is up to the life insurance company, the frequency of use will matter with some but not others.

 The type of cannabinoid

 Another distinction that can come up with life insurance companies is whether the primary cannabinoid is THC or CBD.
 The first, THC, is what iconifies marijuana as a mind-altering substance.
 The second, CBD, is mostly touted for anxiety reduction and muscle relaxation.
-The primary difference between hemp and marijuana is that hemp plants have been bred to create less than 1% THC by volume in their flowers.
+The primary difference between hemp and marijuana is that hemp plants have been bred to create less than 1 percent THC by volume in their flowers.
 Unlike marijuana, hemp is federally legal.